Group least squares regression for linear models with strongly correlated predictor variables

-The Hald data were first given in Woods, Steinour and Starke (1932) in a paper published in the {\em Journal of Industrial and Engineering Chemistry}.
-It has been used by many book authors and linear model courses instructors to illustrate multicollinearity.
-See, for example, Chapter 15 in Draper and Smith (1998).
-The data set contains 13 observations with 4 predictor variables $x_1, x_2, x_3, x_4$ and a response $y$:\ where {\boldm $x$} $=(x_1,x_2,x_3,x_4)$, and fitting this model to the data in ``R display 3'' gives
+The Hald cement data has been widely used in the literature to illustrate multicollinearity; see, for example, Draper and Smith (1998).
+Here, we use this data set to illustrate several points in this paper.
+The data set contains 13 observations with 4 predictor variables and a response $y$:\ where the elements are indeed small relative to that of $\mathbf{R}_{11}$ and $\mathbf{R}_{22}$.